 Frequently Asked Questions

-Do I need a forensic accountant or valuations expert?
+Do I need a forensic accountant or business valuation expert?

 Certified public accountants who provide litigation support services are often generically referred to as “forensic accountants.”
 They are normally used as consultants and/or experts in business litigation and divorce litigation matters involving accounting and financially related issues.

-What makes forensic accountants different is their experience and training in dealing with complex financial issues and arriving at objective and defensible opinions based on their examination and analysis of evidence.
-Often, the forensic accountant assists counsel with the discovery process in obtaining documents and other information that can be used in forming an opinion.
+What makes forensic accountants different is their experience and training in dealing with complex financial issues with the purpose of arriving at objective and defensible opinions based on their examination and analysis of evidence.
+Quite often, the forensic accountant assists counsel with the discovery process in obtaining documents and other information that can be used in forming an opinion.

 When serving as an expert witness in court or in an arbitration setting, the forensic accountant needs to be able to explain complex financial issues in understandable terms to the trier of fact.
 When testifying, the forensic accountant must not only be objective and credible but be perceived as such.

-If matters involve such issues as funds or other assets having been hidden or otherwise diverted, or income not having been reported or expenses having been inflated, then the forensic accountant uses methodologies in the attempt to uncover such misappropriations.
+If matters involve such issues as funds or other assets or income having been concealed, diverted, or otherwise misappropriated, then the forensic accountant uses methodologies in the attempt to uncover such misappropriations.
 Additionally, when funds or other assets have been co-mingled, the forensic accountant uses certain procedures to identify and attribute the funds or other assets to the parties to which they belong.

 A forensic accountant who performs business valuations, and particularly a forensic accountant who is credentialed and experienced in performing valuations, sometimes uses a diminution of business value as a means for determining damages.
-Business valuations in matters not involving litigation are often needed in divorce proceedings for purpose of determining property division, for the purchase or sale of a business or business interest, or for gifting or estate tax purposes.
+Business valuations in matters not involving business litigation matters are often needed in divorce proceedings for the purpose of determining property division, or when a business or an interest in a business is to be purchased or sold, gifted, or reported for estate tax purposes.

 How can a forensic accountant help my case?